tassiluca/spe-playground/README.md

-# CI Examples
+# Automation Examples

-This repo contains a few examples of CI using GitHub Actions.
+This repo contains automation examples just used as a playground.